asreview/asreview/docs/source/installation.rst

 However, if the command returns a Python version lower than 3.6, or a message like ``'python' is not recognized as an internal or external command, operable program or batch file.``, you will still have to install Python.

-Go to |pylink| to download the latest Python version.
-You can follow the default installation instructions.
+To install a recent version of Python, we recommend to install Anaconda.
+Anaconda offers a user-friendly Python environment.
+Install Anaconda from the website `Anaconda for MacOS <https://docs.anaconda.com/anaconda/install/mac-os/>`__.
+Make sure to add Anaconda to your PATH environment variable when asked.

-After installing Python, make sure to close and reopen your Terminal, and again execute:
+After installing Anaconda, make sure to close and reopen your Terminal, and again execute:

 .. code::

     python --version

 to check if Python has been properly installed.
-If your Python version is 3.6.x or higher, you can proceed to :ref:`install-asr-unix <the next section>`.
+If your Python version is now 3.6.x or higher, you can proceed to :ref:`install-asr-unix <the next section>`.

 .. _install-asr-unix: